-- Indirection and the use of pointers are important and powerful concepts in programming. - For example, indirect addressing can be used to access successive numbers in the list.
+- Indirection is important and powerful in programming. - For example, indirect addressing can be used to access successive numbers in a list.

 Load R2, N Load the size of the list.

 Clear R3 Initialize sum to 0.

-Move R4, #NUM1 Get address of the first number.
+Move R4, addr NUM1 Get address of the first number.

-LOOP: Load R5, (R 4) Get the next number.
+LOOP: Load R5, (R4) Get the next number.

 Add R3, R3, R5 Add this number to sum.

 Add R4, R4, #4 Increment the pointer to the list.

 Subtract R2, R2, #1 Decrement the counter.

 Branch_if[R2]>0 LOOP Branch back if not finished.

 Store R3, SUM Store the final sum.

-Register R4 is used as a pointer to the numbers in the list, and the operands are accessed indirectly through R4.
+- Register R4 is used as a pointer to the numbers in the list, and the operands are accessed indirectly through R4. - We will illustrate this code segment in Lecture 05.